StanfordVL/GibsonEnv/README.md

 If you don't want to use our docker image, you can install the precompiled version from pip.
 This version only works on a Linux machine (tested on the latest Ubuntu version).

+**NB:** The pip version is not available for python2.7, please build Gibson from source.
 ```
 pip install gibson
 ```

 ## C. Building from source